andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native/README.md

 ![first letter in uppercase in components](images/first-letter-in-uppercase-in-components.png)

 Also, teacher said that is a good pratice to create a screens directory and store there files related to screens as I did in a previous image.

+Teacher enforced that every screen is also a component.